SCLorentz/webChat/README.md

 ## Commands

-start the server: `./start.sh`, if this dosen't work, try to use `chmod +x start.sh` and run again.
+start the server: `./start.sh`, if this doesn't work, try to use `chmod +x start.sh` and run again.

 transpile *.info.pkl* into json: `pkl eval -f json .info.pkl`